 6. Citizenship courses prepare students for the U.S. Naturalization test and are offered at limited times and locations throughout Volusia County.

-7. Adult Tutoring Services are provided in partnership with the Volusia Literacy Council, Inc. Trained tutors work with adults on an individual and/or group basis to improve literacy skills.
+7. Adult Tutoring Services are provided in partnership with the Volusia Literacy Council, Inc. Tutors who are trained to work with adult students individually and in small groups to improve literacy skills.

 8. The Adults with Disabilities Program provides academic, employment and social skill development to adults with documented disabilities.
-Locations include the ARC of Volusia, Conklin Center for the blind and UCO/WORC.
+Locations include the ARC of Volusia, Conklin Center for the Blind and WORC, Inc.